jpadantas/social-navigation-metrics/README.md

 - `SocialNavigationMetrics`: Calculates various metrics from trajectory data.
 - `generate_flight_path`: Generates 3D flight paths with linear or curved trajectory options.
 - `plot_3d_trajectories`: Visualizes flight paths in 3D, aiding in navigational and safety assessments.
-- **Sample Size Calculation**: Implements statistical analysis for determining the required sample size for ANOVA tests, including adjustments for repeated measures.
+- `sample_size`: Implements statistical analysis for determining the required sample size for ANOVA tests, including adjustments for repeated measures.

 #### Detailed Description of Classes and Functions

 ##### SocialNavigationMetrics

-This class is initialized with a DataFrame containing trajectory data and provides the following methods:
+The **SocialNavigationMetrics.ipynb** notebook contains a class that is initialized with a DataFrame containing trajectory data and provides the following methods:

 - `calculate_metric(order)`: Computes the mean squared derivative (velocity, acceleration, or jerk) based on the specified order.
 - `minimum_distance()`: Finds the shortest distance between two paths throughout the sampled points.